Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Environmental factors – Childhood trauma or neglect, peer pressure, stress, loneliness, poverty

-• Mental health illnesses or disorders – Someone who suffers from depression, anxiety, PTSD etc., is more likely to abuse drugs to self-medicate symptoms.
+• Mental health illnesses or disorders – Someone who suffers from depression, anxiety, PTSD, etc., is more likely to abuse drugs in an attempt to self-medicate symptoms.

 Some people who abuse drugs will get them from family members or friends.
-They may also purchase them from dealers, the dark web or the internet, where they can buy Adderall without a prescription.
+They may also purchase them from dealers, the dark web or the internet, where they can buy Adderall in the UK without a prescription.

 Adderall and Alcohol

-Adderall and alcohol are potentially a very dangerous combination and should be avoided.
+Adderall and alcohol are potentially a hazardous combination and should be avoided.

 Drinking alcohol whilst taking Adderall or any prescription stimulant drug can decrease the medication’s ability to work.
-Alcohol can also increase the adverse side effects
+Alcohol can also increase the adverse side effects.
+5

-Mixing with alcohol can also increase your chances of experiencing heart problems such as cardiomyopathy.
+Mixing with alcohol can also increase your chances of experiencing heart problems such as cardiomyopathy 6

 Adderall and Other Drugs